 I contribute to the health and wellness of my clients through my personally-tailored and evidence-based massage services.
 In order to deliver the highest level of service, I work with my clients to understand their goals then develop treatment plans to achieve those goals.

-In many cases, massage therapy is an effective compliment to other health care approaches such as acupuncture, chiropractic care, and physician care.
+In many cases, massage therapy is an effective complement to other health care approaches such as acupuncture, chiropractic care, and physician care.
 In other cases, massage therapy may be of limited use.
-I believe that a client should be the one to make the choice about what treatments are best for their needs based on a thorough understanding of costs, benefits and potential side-effects.
+I believe that a client should be the one to make the choice about what treatments are best for their needs based on a thorough understanding of costs, benefits, and potential side-effects.
 I partner with other healthcare providers who believe the same thing and want what's best for their clients.